airo-ugent/airo-mono/airo-blender/docs/tutorials/01_the_python_api/README.md

 ```python
 bpy.context.scene.cycles.samples = 64
 ```
-> It's still an open question how much sample count influences sim2real transfer of models trained on synthetic images.
+> :information_source: It's still an open question how much sample count influences sim2real transfer of models trained on synthetic images.
+> Using less samples is computationally attractive, but does it degrade model performance?
+> Or can we consider render noise a from of harmless (of even helpfull) data augmentation?

 To set the image resolution, you can simply:
 ```python